 German EU Blue Card is the best option for highly skilled professionals who plan to live and work in Germany.
-But what if they want to continue their career growth in another country, like Austria for example?
+But what if they want to continue their career growth in another country, like Austria, for example?

-In this article, you will find helpful information on how holders of German Blue Card can work and live in different countries.
+In this article, you will find helpful information on how holders of the German EU Blue Card can work and live in different countries of the European Union.

-Working in Austria with German Blue Card
+Working in Austria with German EU Blue Card

 All residence permits in Austria have shorter validation than in Germany, so the EU Blue Card is valid for 2 years and Red White Red Card/Plus for one year, with possible extension in both cases.

 You will need to prove the basic level of German language (A1) for this type of permit.

 After a total settlement period in Austria of five years, holders of Red-White-Red Card or EU Blue Card Austria may obtain the residence title Permanent Residence – EU if they fulfill the requirements for this title.

-Keep in mind that by changing your location you miss out on the opportunity to receive a permanent residence permit in Germany which can be obtained after 33 months of living and working in the country.
+Keep in mind that by changing your location, you miss out on the opportunity to receive a permanent residence permit in Germany which can be obtained after 33 months of living and working in the country.

 What you need to know about EU Blue Card

 - A recognized university degree or a university degree comparable to a German university degree.
-You can check if your diploma fits into criteria under “foreign university degrees” on this website.
+You can check if your diploma fits into the criteria under “foreign university degrees” on this website.

-EU Blue Card Benefits
+EU Blue Card benefits